 - you’ve eaten something very salty or spicy

-When you have diabetes, your body cannot use sugars from food properly.
+When you have diabetes, your body can’t use sugars from food properly.
 This causes sugar to collect in your blood.
 High blood sugar levels force your kidneys to go into overdrive to get rid of the extra sugar.

-The kidneys need to make more urine to help pass the extra sugar from your body.
-You will likely have to urinate more and have a higher volume of urine.
+The kidneys need to make more urine to help pass extra sugar from your body.
+You’ll likely have to urinate more and have a higher volume of urine.

 - dry mouth